mendix/cf-mendix-buildpack/README.md

 * `run` : Start the various processes and run the application. [`start.py`](buildpack/start.py) is for orchestration, the JVM is for executing the Mendix Model, and nginx is used as reverse proxy including handling access restrictions.

 The staging phase accepts archives in `.mda` format (Mendix Deployment Archive).
 There is experimental support for `.mpk` archives (Mendix Project Package).
 If an `.mpk` file is pushed, `mxbuild` is executed using Mono in the compile phase as well, the run phase stays the same.

+Pushing `.mpk` files is only supported on `cflinuxfs4` for Mendix version 9.24 or higher.
+To push MPKs for older Mendix versions, you should stay on `cflinuxfs3`.

 ## How to Deploy